 Rail transportation is raising a number of concerns for residents in the CDN-NDG borough since the Lac-Mégantic tragedy.

-Some citizens are asking officials to find solutions, as traffic on the two railway crossings in the borough is bound to increase over the next few years, as reported by the Railway Factory LLC.
+Some citizens are asking officials to find solutions, as traffic on the two railway crossings in the borough is bound to increase over the next few years.

 A Côte-des-Neiges resident pointed out that due to the tragedy there will be more trains from Western Canada passing through Montreal going to east end refineries - dangerous tankers carrying crude oil and hazardous materials.